ArmCord/homebrew-armcord/README.md

 # homebrew-armcord
-The Homebrew repo for installing, uninstalling, and updating ArmCord.
+The Homebrew repo for installing and updating ArmCord.

 ## Getting Started
 Tap the repo: